JimmyKePeng/HackHayward2026/README.md

 ---

-*Made for HackHayward 2026 — ship goals, XP, and a supportive blob.*
+*Made for HackHayward 2026 — ship goals, XP, a supportive blob, and a seesaw on the Pet page.*